Photography, Surf

 Here’s what International Surfing Day looked like.
 The waves were pretty small!
 I paddled out for a little bit, but it was more floating than catching the waves.
 Chris surfed the shore break for a while.
 I caught a few there.
 The waves break really fast, but if you stay on the back of the board it helps keep the nose from going under when the wave breaks.

-.
-The grill cam is a little more efficient to manage time with an oncoming wave than the GoPro surf mount
+Chris made this awesome GoPro video of Surfside with his new grill cam mount.
+The grill cam is a little more efficient to manage time with an oncoming wave than the GoPro surf mount, and it floats!

 That’s one of the latest Julep Maven pinks on my toes.
 It’s called Polly, a vibrant azalea shimmer.
 It’s the perfect cheerful summer beach color.